apachiww/hd44780_for_sdcc_51/README.md

 + Suitable for 8051 based MCUs with various crystals and instruction cycles (1T, 6T, 12T) as AUTOMATIC delay calculation is available

-+ Both 4-bit and 8-bit bus modes are supported
++ 4bit or 8bit M68 and i80 interface supported

 + カタカナ display (MACRO defined) and CGRAM operations also available